A Grain of Truth…but…Mostly Myth

 The Truth:

 The disqualification isn’t always 3 years long and sometimes there is no disqualification at all.
-True, there is a 30 month “lookback” (not 3-years) for some asset transfers under the Medi-Cal rules.
-This means that the Medi-Cal agency will look back at all transfers of property, including sales for less then market value.
+True, there is a 30 month “lookback” (not 3-years) for some asset transfers under the Medi-Cal rules and this only applies to gifts made before January 1, 2024.
+This means that the Medi-Cal agency will look back at all transfers of property, including sales for less than market value.
 For some transfers, the “lookback” actually goes back five years.
 (Irrevocable Trust).
 However, the rules penalizing transfers do not apply to all transfers.
 See #2 above.

 4. Myth: